ChikaEche/code-search-v2/README.md

 # About

-This project mimics Sourcegraph, it searches a code base based on user queries (e.g import) and displays all occurrencies of the search query.
-Currently, the user uploads a code base from the local machine.
+This project mimics Sourcegraph, it searches a codebase based on user queries (e.g import) and displays all occurrences of the search query.
+Currently, the user uploads a codebase from the local machine.

 # How it works